ParkSangGwon/UpdateCheck/README.md

 # GooglePlayVersionChecker
-when you publish to googleplay new version application,

-maybe you want all your application user update new version.
+when you publish new version android app,maybe you want all your application user update new version.

 this process follow 4-steps.
 1. check googleplay app version